-This form serves as written verification that (Student's Name) was deemed eligible for McKinney-Vento services while a student in the (School District) during the (Academic Year) and was classified as one of the following: Please check only one: Homeless child or youth (in the physical custody of parent or guardian) Unaccompanied Homeless child or youth (hot in the physical custody of parent or guardian) Please check all that apply: □ I certify that I am authorized to determine McKinney-Vento eligibility for the (school district). □ I certify that the aforementioned information is true and accurate to the best of my knowledge. □ I certify that the aforementioned student is considered an unaccompanied homeless youth and is eligible for independent status on the FAFSA. (only for Unaccompanied Homeless Youth) Harriston Linianska Drintad Nama Homeless Liaison's Printed Name: Date: Homeless Liaison's Signature: Homeless Liaison's Signature:
+This form serves as written verification that (Student's Name) was deemed eligible for McKinney-Vento services while a student in the (School District) during the (Academic Year) and was classified as one of the following: Please check only one : Homeless child or youth (in the physical custody of parent or guardian) Unaccompanied Homeless child or youth (not in the physical custody of parent or guardian) Please check all that apply: □ I certify that I am authorized to determine McKinney-Vento eligibility for the (school district). □ I certify that the aforementioned information is true and accurate to the best of my knowledge. □ I certify that the aforementioned student is considered an unaccompanied homeless youth and is engible for independent status on the FAFSA. (only for Unaccompanied Homeless Youth) Homeless Liaison's Printed Name: Date: Homeless Liaison's Printed Name: Date: Homeless Liaison's Printed Name: Date: Homeless Liaison's Signature: